JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |

-Phone and web support around the clock
+Phone and web support

  |

-Phone and web support around the clock
+Phone and web support

  |

-Phone and web support around the clock
+Phone and web support

  |
 |  |